astroboi1/astroboi1.github.io/_posts/2020-10-11-demoralizing-a-nation.md

 people younger than 70, yet the Democrats have shutdown their cities and blame the instability on the President anyway.
 It's one of the many examples of retardation of the country why anyone would buy the narrative that dealing with a global pandemic is alone, the President's fault.
 It just shows either a lack of understanding of a republic and separation of powers or willful ignorance for political gain.

+To placate the smooth-brains, democrats have agreed to "defund the police."
+Do you think this will increase stability, or decrease it?

 Pelosi isn't afraid of using these destabilizing tactics for political reasons.
 Pictured below, she is visiting Chinatown in SF amid the early signs of the coronavirus pandemic at the beginning of 2020.
 Instead of supporting Trump's travel ban to/from China, she tried to spin this as a racial issue and Trump is discriminating against Chinese Americans.
 While Trump was being impeached for something no one